 All incoming doctoral students will also be assigned a student mentor.
-The mentor will be a doctoral student in the second year or higher, who will be available for consultation and assistance during the first year of the program.
+The mentor will be a doctoral student in the second year or higher, who will be available for consultation and assistance during the first year of the program, and possibly beyond.